2025 Tirah Valley shooting: Incident

-On 27 July 2025, hundreds of local residents marched to the Frontier Corps camp at Bagh Maidan.
-They carried the body of a minor girl who was reportedly killed by stray ordnance the previous day.
-After officials declined to meet with them, some demonstrators set fire to a dispensary.
+On 27 July 2025, hundreds of local residents marched to the Frontier Corps camp at Bagh-Maidan Markaz early on a Sunday morning.
+They carried the body of a 10-tear-old girl who was reportedly killed by stray ordnance the previous day in the Darbar locality of Peer Mela in Zakhakhel.
+After officials declined to meet with them, according to local sources and eye-witnesses, situation had turned violent when the angry mob, comprising mostly young men who had ignored calls by local elders to remain calm, set fire to a dispensary near the headquarters.
 The protesters also had set fire to an excavator near the camp's gate and attempted to force it open.
-In response to stones being thrown and fire set by protesters, live fire was used on the crowd.
+Some of the protesters were also seen throwing stones at the Frontier Corps Brigade Headquarters, while trying to forcibly open the main gate.
+According to eyewitnesses and tribal elders, the protesters were unarmed.

+When the shooting occurred, three people died on the spot while the rest of the casualties occurred on the way to local hospitals.
 Government officials said that "Kharijites" (TTP militants) opened fire on the protesters.

-Eyewitnesses and tribal elders maintained that the protesters were unarmed.
-Initial reports placed the number of casualties at five dead, while later accounts recorded seven fatalities and seventeen injuries.
+Initial reports placed the number of casualties at 5 dead, while later accounts recorded 6 fatalities and 17 injuries.